Served to March 29, 1884

 On March 28, 1884 about a thousand citizens met inside Music Hall on Elm Street with thousands more outside the building.
 The meeting was tense, but peaceful.
 But, as they were leaving, a man on Elm Street yelled, “On to the jail!
 Follow me!
 Let’s hang Berner!”
 The crowd became a mob and by the time they arrived at the Courthouse at 9:55 a.m. it numbered 10,000 by some accounts.

 Warned of their approach, Hamilton County Sheriff Morton L. Hawkins sent in the riot alarm to the Cincinnati Police and Fire Departments and sent for the First Regiment of the Ohio National Guard.

 During the second night of rioting, March 29, 1884, Captain John J. Desmond, 473 W. Court Street, lawyer and member of Company B of the First Regiment of the National Guard, led a detachment of his company through the Courthouse.
 As his company emerged onto Main Street and deployed, a rioter aimed a revolver at him and shot him in the head, killing him instantly.

 In the returned volley, the shooter was gravely wounded, taken into the jail, confessed his crime, and also died.

 Captain Desmond was survived by his widowed mother, Julia, and buried in St. Joseph (New) Cemetery.

-If you have information, artifacts, archives, or images regarding this officer or the incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Historical Society at Memorial@Police-Museum.org.

-© This narrative was revised March 23, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
+© This narrative was further researched and revised March 11, 2001 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Museum Executive Director.
 All rights are reserved to him and the Greater Cincinnati Police Historical Society.